Bounds to electron spin qubit variability for scalable CMOS architectures: Discussion

+This work focused on the case of Si/SiO$_{2}$ interfaces, which has been studied enough that we are able to draw firm conclusions on its impact on qubits.
+Other oxides or dielectrics might also be understood adapting the methods developed here, providing pathways to shortcut the qualification of material stacks for quantum processor fabrication with the assistance of theoretical calculations.

-Finally, this study realistically sets the ultimate variability of qubit parameters.
+Finally, this study realistically sets the ultimate variability of spin qubit parameters in CMOS devices.
 We may extract, for instance, the voltage offset that would be necessary to bring a qubit parameter to approximately the same value for all qubits in the architecture, which we call the voltage offset deviation $\text{VOD}(x)$ for each parameter $x$ (see Methods section).
-For example, the typical voltage offset to bring all valley splittings to the same range is 0.58~V, while doing the same for g-factors requires 0.23~V if the magnetic field is pointed towards [100] and 9.1~V for a field along [110].
-The smallest value is for the exchange coupling variability which can be corrected with only 0.09~V. That clearly reveals that some parameters can be electrically tuned to a target system-wide value while others will require the implementation of strategies to circumvent the variability with a combination of locally generated control signals and robust global control strategies~\cite{hansen_pulse_2021}.
-These results outline the minimum demands for an architecture that can deal with qubit variations while maintaining high fidelity.
+For example, the typical voltage offset to bring valley splittings to the same range is 0.58~V, while doing the same for g-factors requires 0.23~V if the magnetic field is pointed towards [100] and 9.1~V for a field along [110].
+The smallest value is for the exchange coupling variability which can be corrected with only 0.09~V voltage offsets.
+That clearly reveals that some parameters can be electrically tuned to a target system-wide value while others will require the implementation of strategies to circumvent the variability with a combination of locally generated control signals and robust global control strategies~\cite{hansen_pulse_2021}.
+These results outline the minimum demands for a CMOS spin qubit architecture.